apstndb/execspansql/README.md

       --filter-file=                     (--from-file of jq)
       --param=                           [name]:[Cloud Spanner type(PLAN only) or literal] --log-grpc                         Show gRPC logs
+      --enable-partitioned-dml           Execute DML statement using Partitioned DML --timeout=                         Maximum time to wait for the SQL query to complete (default: 10m)

 Help Options:
   -h, --help                             Show this help message

 Arguments:
   database:                              (required) ID of the database.

 ```

 ## Notable features